UKHomeOffice/engineering-guidance-and-standards/docs/standards/logging.md

 ---
 layout: standard
 order: 1
-title: Logging for applications / systems / services with centralised logging tooling
+title: Logging for services with centralised logging aggregation
 date: 2024-01-05 # this should be the date that the content was most recently amended or formally reviewed
-id: SEGAS-00014 # Set unique ID for standard
+id: SEGAS-00015 # Set unique ID for standard
 # use `tags: []` for no tags
 # Check https://ho-cto.github.io/engineering-guidance-and-standards/tags/ for existing tags
 # Note: tags must use sentence case capitalisation